 Best Roofing Harness: Guardian Fall Protection Bucket

-We recommend the Guardian Fall Protection System OSHA approved safety harness, that comes with the following items included:
+We recommend the Guardian Fall Protection System OSHA-approved safety harness.
+It comes with the following items included:

 - Reusable Heavy-Duty Anchor with Screws